imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 It can also be stated, that it is the computational cost of PoW mining itself, which constitutes the major part of computational burden on the miner.

 However, adequate gas cost of computation is paramount from the perspective of network security.
-Gas cost is a natural deterrent from abusing the networks capacity.
+Gas cost is a natural deterrent from abusing the network's capacity.
 If pricing of computations was inadequate, it would mean that there are operations in EVM/Ewasm which are relatively underpriced, when compared to others.
 This would in turn mean that adversarial actors could craft the transactions in a way which puts significant load on the network, at the same time paying disproportionately low transaction fees.
 This situation opens the door to DoS attacks, which have happened and were given as main motivation for gas cost revisions in [12], [13], [14] and other research done in [8].